-The Sustainability Report can be consulted on the company's website www.marr.it/sostenibilita/bilancio-di-sostenibilita.
+The Sustainability Report can be consulted on the company's website at the following link www.marr.it/sustainability/report-and-esg.

-The Company is included in the definitions in the Code of:
+The Company, with reference to the business year, is included in the definitions in the Code of:

 - Large Company given that MARR's capitalisation was in excess of 1 billion Euros on the last trading day of each of the three previous solar years; - Concentrated Ownership Company given that Cremonini S.p.A. directly holds the majority of the shares bearing voting rights for the ordinary shareholders' meeting.